HOME LOANS

 When you lodge your tax return, the ATO will determine your actual marginal tax rate for the year you requested the release and adjust your tax liability accordingly.
 They will consider the tax already withheld from your assessable FHSS released amount, along with the 30% tax offset.

-It must be purchased solely for providing retirement benefits to fund members (known as the 'sole purpose test')
+It must be purchased solely for providing retirement benefits to fund members

-The property can’t be lived in by any member(s) of the fund or their related parties, including as a holiday home
+The property can’t be lived in by any member(s)

 It must not be rented by fund members or related parties

-Additionally, you cannot put an existing residential investment property you have into your SMSF.
+Keep in mind you cannot put an existing residential investment property you have into your SMSF.
 However, you can buy a commercial property through your SMSF and rent it out to your business (or that of any fund members).

 Here’s a hypothetical example of how these calculations would work.

-So, based on this example, you’d need at least $180,000 (for your deposit and leftover liquidy) in your superannuation to buy a $600,000 property.
+So, based on this example, you’d need at least $180,000 (for your deposit and leftover liquidity) in your superannuation to buy a $600,000 property.
 This calculation excludes any additional costs like stamp duty and conveyancing fees.

-It’s worth noting that SMSF loans can have a higher interest rate and more fees than regular investment property loans (including professional fees for financial or tax planning).
+“It’s worth noting that SMSF loans can have a higher interest rate and more fees than regular investment property loans (including professional fees for financial or tax planning).
+Loan repayments will be made through your SMSF, using the rental income generated from your investment property and superannuation contributions made into the fund.”

 Mark Chapman, Director of Tax Communication at H&R Block